mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Solution Tree Canvas](solution-tree-canvas.png)

+The result is deployed to the [web directory](https://mathsoftware.engineer/drawing-a-tree-on-canvas-with-xy-coordinates/web).

 ## Analysis

 Analysis on correctness and performance is detailed.

 ### Memoization

-**If we remove the memoization, nodes will be rendered more than once** which is not accepted.
+**If we remove the memoization, nodes will be rendered more than once** which is not acceptable.
 The results are shown below.
 Recall that we still render the node circle and content to fix incorrectness but the **lines and labels must not be drawn more than once**.
-Excluding the lines (and labels) drawing is **partial drawing**, so we only draw the circle and content.
+Excluding the lines (and labels) drawing is a **partial drawing**, so we only draw the circle and content.

 The tree is binary, contains $$15$$ nodes, and we get the following number of renderings:

 | Technique                                     | Rendering Times |